Celiac Disease Test Panel

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

-The celiac disease test, sometimes known as a celiac lab test, celiac test or celiac sprue test, checks for celiac blood markers.
+The celiac disease test, sometimes known as a celiac panel, celiac lab test, celiac test or celiac sprue test, checks for blood antibodies related to celiac disease.
+This celiac disease blood test is composed of the gliadin test, tTG IgA test and the tTG IgG test.

 Celiac disease is a condition that causes inflammation and destruction of the lining of the small intestine from overstimulation of one's immune system.
 Celiac disease is typically triggered by exposure to gluten from wheat and barley in the diet.
 In susceptible people, gluten exposure causes the immune system to produce proteins called antibodies which attack the lining of the small intestine.
 In response, parts of the intestinal lining called the villi shorten which leads to impaired absorption.
 Celiac disease also has a genetic component.